Continuation-of-Ashford/ashford-docs/character_creation/prestige_leveling.md

 ### Dominion over the Mind
 At 25th level,

-@TODO this is supposed to give you fey mind fuckery powers.
+`TODO:` this is supposed to give you fey mind fuckery powers.
 But needs to be slightly weaker than Legendary Resist (1/day).
 Maybe give target disadvantage on save vs. non-damaging spell 1/day?

 ____